moorepants/dissertation/control.rst

 .. todo:: Kondo may be good to cite, but I haven't none of the papers.

 .. todo:: Does Cangley have a control model?

+.. todo:: Roland simulate a bicycle in a slalom some how

+.. todo:: Doesn't Tak have a robot bicycle?

+.. todo:: Check through the needswork folder for other papers and also the BMD conference proceedings for other examples.

+Variations on PID controll of steer angle or steer torque with respect to roll angle are the most popular mechanisms.
+LQR type follow close behind.
+H_inf and other more modern control designs make up the rest.
+It is clear that roll stabilization is the critical task and must be conquered before path tracking can be employed.

 Human Operator Control
 ----------------------